 Adobe suite including Photoshop and Lightroom are two important pieces of software any content creator or graphic designer has to keep.
 But with the recent Windows 11 update or installation, many users have been reporting complaints regarding the issue of Adobe Lightroom crashing or freezing on Windows 11.
 The app crashes without any warning or error message making it difficult to troubleshoot.
 If you are a professional photographer or freelancer who edits photos for a living, crashing Adobe Lightroom can put you in a bad spot.

-Since the launch of Windows 11, many new features were launched with the emphasis on more compatibility of apps and software across devices.
-But to the contrary, much important software such as Adobe Lightroom has been stopped working or either crashed on Windows 11 PC.
+Since the launch of Windows 11, many new features have been launched with an emphasis on more compatibility of apps and software across devices.
+But to the contrary, much important software such as Adobe Lightroom has stopped working or crashed on Windows 11 PC.
 This issue is most likely to be installation file-related or graphics-related.
 So here are some troubleshooting steps you can use to fix this.

 - Fix: Adobe Lightroom Crashing Freezing on Windows 11

 - Method 2: Update Graphic Driver

 - Method 3: Delete the temp folder of Lightroom

 - Method 5: Turn Off GPU in Settings

 - Method 6: Purge memory & disk cache

 - Method 8: Update / reinstall Lightroom

 - Method 9: Disable Fullscreen Mode